London, England, United Kingdom Dec 22, 2011

 Analysis

-01Cruger's 'David Lynch & Aphex Twin couldn't make a thing as strange as him' line, widely celebrated as a standout bar.
+01Cruger's 'David Lynch & Aphex Twin couldn't make a thing as strange as him' line drew significant praise from fans.

-04Cruger's humorous 'talking to his shoes like an MC Hammer cartoon' line, which resonated with fans for its nostalgic punch.
+03Truth delivered a memorable line referencing 'talking to his shoes like an MC Hammer cartoon', which was appreciated for its throwback appeal.

 What fans loved